wellyal/karma-mockup/README.md

 ##Informations

-To see witch functions you can use for your integrations tests, running this project access [jasmine-jquery.js](https://github.com/velesin/jasmine-jquery).
+To see witch functions you can use for your integrations tests running this project access [jasmine-jquery.js](https://github.com/velesin/jasmine-jquery).